rl1987/trickster.dev/tricksterblog/content/post/dont-jsfuck-with-me-part-3.md

 -----------------------------------------------------------------
 ```

-So the deobfuscator works, more or less for small snippets.
-The deobfuscated line
+So the deobfuscator works for small snippets.
+The deobfuscated line is the same
-is the same that I entered into JSFuck web app.
+that I entered into JSFuck web app.
 However for bigger snippet there
 is a problem.
 During the AST traversal Babel runs out of stack space and crashes
 with the the following error message on the first iteration of the loop: